Meitetsu Nagoya Station: Future refurbishments

 In 2019, Meitetsu announced a station refurbishment project which would add two new tracks to increase station capacity.
 The expansion of the station was considered difficult due to the nearby underground areas being occupied by the nearby Kintetsu Nagoya Station and the subway Nagoya Station.
 In March 2025, Meitetsu laid out their plans for the reconstruction, estimated to cost about 540 billion yen.
-Plans call for the construction to begin at the end of fiscal 2025 and last until the 2040s.
+Plans called for the construction to begin at the end of fiscal 2025 and last until the 2040s.
 At the start of the project, the existing Meitetsu Department Store, Meitetsu Grand Hotel and Meitetsu Bus Terminal will be closed and demolished.
 The end of the first phase of construction, scheduled for fiscal year 2033, will feature the opening of a new bus terminal and the shifting of Meitetsu trains to the two new tracks and platforms.
 All four tracks are scheduled to be in operation by the end of the project, with plans to have dedicated boarding platforms for μSky limited express services to Chubu Centrair International Airport.
+In December 2025, the plan was put on hold after the withdrawal of the general contractor, citing manpower shortages.